Monkeyanator/violent-crime-visualization/README.md

-# Louisville violent crime visualuzation
+# Louisville violent crime visualization
 Simple data visualization for violent crimes in Louisville area.

 This project was an excellent learning experience- it enabled me to further famililarize myself with Python as it relates to data science topics and techniques.